How India is ramping up efforts to bolster military capability | DW | 05.01.2022

 The changing geopolitical situation and security landscape has prompted the Indian government to accelerate military modernization, say experts.

-On December 24, an MiG-21 aircraft of the Indian Air Force crashed in the western state of Rajasthan during a training exercise, leaving one pilot dead.
+On December 24, a MiG-21 aircraft of the Indian Air Force crashed in the western state of Rajasthan during a training exercise, leaving one pilot dead.

 The incident was the latest in a series of crashes in the year 2021 — one of the deadliest for Indian military aviation.